slava-vishnyakov/chatlet/README.md

 Please note that the availability of providers may change over time.
 For the most up-to-date list, refer to the OpenRouter documentation.

-These examples showcase the versatility and power of Chatette.
+These examples showcase the versatility and power of Chatlet.
 For more detailed information on each feature, please refer to the API Reference section.

 ## API Reference

-### Chatette Class
+### Chatlet Class

 #### `__init__(self, model: str = "anthropic/claude-3.5-sonnet", system_prompt: str = None, http_referer: str = None, x_title: str = None, api_key: str = None)`